TessellateDataScience/faceShieldOptimisations/3_progress.md

 # Progress of research
 ## Investigation B: 3-dimensional flow
 ### Description of airflow
-A slice of the 3-dimensional (volume) simulation is shown below that visualises air flow patterns at a) same time to the 2D case, and b) at later on in time (when the flow is generally more developed).
+A slice of the 3-dimensional (volume) simulation that visualises air flow patterns at the same time as the 2D simulation's visualisation, and later on in time (when the flow is generally more developed), is shown below.

 <img src="3D-streamlines_t10.png" width="500" height="300"/> <img src="3D-streamlines_t75.png" width="500" height="300"/>
 <p align="center"><i>